avinash201199/Free-courses-with-Certificates/CONTRIBUTING.md

 - Star this repository.
 - Create an issue.
 - Then fork this repository.
-- Add description about the course with the link in the readme.
+- Add description about the course with the link in the readme as well as in src/components/data/allcourse.json
 - Make pull request and wait for review.